-plant in Aswan is part of Egypt's Benban So- energy solutions across Egypt and Africa. lar Park, one of the world's largest PV solar parks containing of 32 solar power plants.
-The TAQA Solar aims to capture value in line with project, which falls under the government of the government's plan to generate 20% of the Egypt's Feed-in-Tariff 2 framework and began country's power needs from renewable sources operations in February 2019, falls in line with by 2022 and doubling that by 2035.
+TAQA Solar's flagship 65 MW solar power Qalaa Holdings' strategy to invest in sustainable plant in Aswan is part of Egypt's Benban So- energy solutions across Egypt and Africa. lar Park, one of the world's largest PV solar parks containing of 32 solar power plants.
+The TAQA Solar aims to capture value in line with operations in February 2019, falls in line with by 2022 and doubling that by 2035.